Dereon Seabron: College career

 Seabron redshirted his first season at NC State after being ruled academically ineligible by the NCAA and losing the appeal.
 In the regular season finale against Notre Dame, Seabron had his first double-double with 17 points and 13 rebounds, and he earned ACC Freshman of the Week honors.
 As a freshman, he averaged 5.2 points and 3.5 rebounds per game.
 On December 1, 2021, Seabron posted a career-high 39 points and 18 rebounds in a 104–100 win against Nebraska in quadruple overtime, breaking the ACC–Big Ten Challenge single-game scoring record.
 He scored the most points in a game by an NC State player since T. J. Warren scored 42 points against Boston College on March 29, 2014.
 As a sophomore, Seabron was named ACC Most Improved Player as well as Second Team All-ACC.

 Professional career

-New Orleans Pelicans (2022–present)

 After going undrafted in the 2022 NBA draft, Seabron signed a two-way contract with the New Orleans Pelicans on September 9, 2022.
+On April 6, 2023, the Pelicans waived Seabron, but re-signed him to another two-way contract on April 9.

+On September 17, 2024, Seabron signed with the Detroit Pistons, but was waived on October 17.
+On October 29, he joined the Motor City Cruise.

+On December 27, 2024, Seabron was traded to the Salt Lake City Stars.